captainbrosset/cleanjs/README.md

 WHAT IS THIS?
 ============

-cleanjs is a code review/check style kind of tool that can check javascript source files.
+cleanjs is a tool written in python that checks javascript source files and returns a report about various aspects related to **clean code** practices (kind of like check style).
-The tool is (for now) a command line python script.

 The way it works is by parsing the source file then running a series checks on it, outputting info, warning and errors when needed.

 The tool is focused on code quality.
 The following things (and others) are checked: